Costa Rica For Beginners

 The Costa Rican Landscape

-Being a small country, you can drive from one coast to the other in a relatively short period of time.
+Since Costa Rica is small country, you can drive from one coast to the other in a relatively short period of time.
 If conditions cooperate.
 Don’t let Costa Rica’s small size fool you.
-It sometimes can take hours to go small distances because of twisty mountain roads, landslides during the rainy season, traffic (which has exploded in recent years), and any other unexpected events.
+It can sometimes take hours to go small distances because of twisty mountain roads, landslides during the rainy season, traffic (which has exploded in recent years), and any other unexpected event.

 Running down the center of Costa Rica is a mountain range called the Cordillera Central, or Central Mountain Range.
 This is where you’ll find Costa Rica’s bigger cities such as San José, the capital; Alajuela (which is actually the city that Juan Santamaría Airport is closest to) and Cartago, my base of operations.

 The temperatures can vary.
 Alajuela is usually very sunny and warm.
-This area is home to many, many ex-pats due to its almost perfect weather year-round.
+This area is home to many ex-pats due to its almost perfect year-round weather.
 Heading south to San José, the temperature is also very agreeable.
 Further south to Cartago, temps usually run about 70 degrees but can go as low as the 50s in the evenings.
-Cartago is also famous for her rainy, cold drizzle, and misty nights.
+Cartago is also famous for rainy, cold drizzle, and misty nights.

 Cartago’s temperatures are why I usually chuckle when somebody thinks I’ll be laying by the sea sipping margaritas while I’m in Cartago.